AK-Maurya/ArduinoApplications/README.md

 # Arduino Applications
-This Repository contains the code for different application made using Arduino.
+This Repository contains the code for different application made using Arduino UNO.